Showing posts with label Love. Show all posts

 M

-The feminine tend to support each other in relationships and emotional crisis, which is wonderful, and to think the best of the love interest we fancy.
-However, but by doing this, we contribute to spread a crappy fantasy that does not help us get over a crush, gives wings to guys who are unworthy, immature unavailable or manipulative people, while let others pass by.
+The feminine tends to support other females during relationship emotional crisis, which is wonderful.
+Many women tend to think the best of the love interest they fancy fancy, not matter their gender.
+However, by doing this, we contribute to spread a crappy fantasy that does not help us get over a crush, gives wings to people who are unworthy, immature, emotionally unavailable or manipulative, while let others who are good for them pass by.

-The book does not blame anybody, does not force one to do anything, fake anything or change who we are.
-It tells us to get on with our life because if he really likes you, he will do the impossible to get your attention and show you that he likes you.
-It sounds very basic common sense but we women tend to be nonsensical when we're emotionally loaded, no matter our intelligence or common sense in other aspects of life.
+The book does not blame anybody, does not force anyone to fake anything or change who we are.
+It tells us to get on with our life because, if he really likes you, he'll do the impossible to get your attention and show you that he does.
+It sounds very basic common sense, but we women tend to be nonsensical when we're emotionally loaded, no matter our intelligence or common sense in other aspects of our lives.

-I have experience the basic advise in this book to be really accurate, and bullet proof.
+I have experienced the basic advise in this book to be accurate.
 The exception is probably the exception and not the norm.

 One of those self-help books that every woman should read at an early age.
 The sooner the better.
-It helps to let the crappy crappola people disappear from our lives quicker, and open the door to those who are decent and adult.
+It helps to let crappy people disappear from our lives quicker, and opens the door to those who are decent and adults with maturity.